 6.3.6.2.
-[Baseline Methodology for calculating the need for fuel cell system replacement(s)]
+[General Methodology for calculating the number of fuel cell system replacement(s)]

-[For fuel cell systems, the following approach for Level 3 is proposed to determine the need for one or more fuel cell replacements over the service lifetime of a vehicle using fuel cell based powertrain (i.e. an FCHV or FC-REEV powertrain), consistent with the similar methodology proposed for fuel cell efficiency degradation (see earlier paragraph 6.3.3.2.1)).
+[For fuel cell systems, the following approach is proposed to determine the need for one or more fuel cell replacements over the service lifetime of a vehicle, consistent with the similar methodology proposed for fuel cell efficiency degradation (see earlier paragraph 6.3.3.2.2.1)).

 Fuel cell durability(/life) is defined as the number operational hours to reach 10% degradation of the original fuel cell rated power (in kW).